olepoeschl/NQueensFAF/README.md

 # Getting Started
 The library uses Java 16.
 <br>As stated below, this project depends on [LWJGL 2](http://legacy.lwjgl.org/), so make sure you include it in your project setup.
 NQueensFAF library comes with the native dynamic library files of LWJGL2  and automatically extracts the correct file depending on your operating system, so all you need is the lwjgl.jar from LWJGL 2.
 It also tries to automatically clear the extracted file at the end of the Java program, but that may sometimes not work when the JVM crashes or similar things happen.
+That's done using a self deleting script, some anti virus programs may detect it as a virus.
+It's not.
+You can have a look into the scripts yourself, they are very short.
 <br>Download the jar of NQueensFAF library [here](https://github.com/olepoeschl/NQueensFAF-Library/releases/download/v1.0/NQueensFAF.library.jar) (see latest release).
 <br>Okay that's it for getting started.